buildingSMART/BCF-API/README.md

 The following part describes the optional dynamic registration process of a client.
 BCF-Servers may offer additional processes registering clients, for example allowing a client application developer to register his client on the servers website.

-The resource Url for this service is server specific and is returned as `oauth2_dynamic_client_reg_url` in the `GET /bcf/auth` resource.
+The resource url for this service is server specific and is returned as `oauth2_dynamic_client_reg_url` in the `GET /bcf/{version}/auth` resource.

 Register a new client :

 **Parameters**

-JSON encoded body using the "application/json" content type.
+JSON encoded body using the `application/json` content type.

 |parameter|type|description|
 |---------|----|-----------|